Image Credit: Delpixel/Shutterstock.com

-The Palm Jumeirah is an artificial archipelago in Dubai, created through a range of innovative and brave engineering techniques to 'reclaim' habitable land from the sea.
-It is one of three 'man-made' islands called the Palm Islands which extend into the Persian Gulf increasing Dubai’s shoreline by a total of 520 km (320 mi).
+The Palm Jumeirah is an artificial archipelago in Dubai.
+Construction began in 2001 and the first residential units were handed over in 2006.
+It was created through a range of innovative engineering techniques to 'reclaim' habitable land from the sea.
+It is one of three man-made islands known collectively as the Palm Islands.
+These artificial islands extend into the Persian Gulf and increased Dubai’s shoreline by a total of 520 km (320 mi).

-The Palm Jumeirah is the smallest of the three islands under development by Nakheel, one of the world's largest state-owned real estate developers.
+The Palm Jumeirah is the smallest of the three islands developed by Nakheel, one of the world's largest state-owned real estate developers.
 It is located on the Jumeirah coastal area of the emirate of Dubai, in the United Arab Emirates (UAE).

 Designing the Palm Jumeirah

-The Palm Jumeirah was designed and developed by HHCP architects.
-The interesting Palm shape of this island was incorporated as a tribute to the national tree of UAE – the date palm tree, often referred to as 'bride of orchard'.
-Another reason for this magnificent palm design is that it provides a perfect geometry for creating maximum beach frontage.
+The Palm Jumeirah was designed and developed by the US architectural firm Helman Hurley Charvat Peacock.
+The palm shape was chosen as a tribute to the national tree of UAE – the date palm tree, often referred to as the 'bride of orchard'.
+Its geometric design also creates maximum beach frontage.

-The Palm Jumeirah consists of a trunk, a crown with 17 fronds, and a surrounding crescent island that forms an 11 km long breakwater to protect the structure from wind and wave erosion and long-shore drift..
-The crown is connected to the mainland by a 300-m bridge while the crescent is connected to the top of the palm by a sub-sea tunnel.
+The Palm Jumeirah consists of elements including a trunk, a crown with 17 fronds, and a surrounding crescent island that forms an 11 km long breakwater to protect the structure from wind and wave erosion and long-shore drift.
+The crown is connected to the mainland by a 300-m bridge, while the crescent is connected to the top of the palm by a sub-sea tunnel.
 In total it covers 560 ha of land created through land reclamation.

-The mian development contractor Nakheel have ensured that the island will help stimulate marine life by using nutrient rich materials and designing the sub-sea structure to help, not hinder biodiversity.
-Two independent oceanographic experts from California, Professor Joseph Valencic and Jim Miller, were invited to conduct research on the sea life around the location of The Palm Jumeirah before, during and after reclamation.
+The island helps stimulate marine life by using nutrient-rich materials and a sub-sea structure designed to help biodiversity.
+Two independent oceanographic experts from California, Professor Joseph Valencic and Jim Miller, were invited to research the sea life around the location of The Palm Jumeirah before, during and after reclamation.

 Aesthetic Components of the Palm Jumeirah

-Apart from the amazing shape of the Palm Jumeirah, the island is adorned by over 12,000 Palm trees that were initially grown in a nursery in Jumeirah, Dubai.
-The Arabian Gulf is rich in marine life from varieties of shell fish to corals, crabs and fish.
-Residents and visitors to the Palm Jumeirah will have the opportunity to snorkel and scuba dive in this rich resource.
-Interestingly, two F-100 Super Sabre fighter jets were stripped and sunk near the Palm Jumeirah in order to create an artificial reef to promote marine life and will also act as an underwater attraction for recreational divers..
+Apart from the shape of the Palm Jumeirah, the island has over 12,000 Palm trees that were initially grown in a nursery in Jumeirah, Dubai.
+The Arabian Gulf is rich in marine life from varieties of shellfish to corals, crabs, and fish.
+Two F-100 Super Sabre fighter jets were stripped and sunk near the Palm Jumeirah to create an artificial reef to promote marine life which also acts as an underwater attraction for recreational divers.

 Accommodation and Facilities in the Palm Jumeirah

-The Palm Jumeirah is a world famous residential, tourism and leisure destination.
+The Palm Jumeirah is a world-famous residential, tourism and leisure destination.
 The three main areas in this island are the trunk, crescent, and the fronds.
-The fronds form the head of the Palm Jumeirah and will house some of the most luxurious beachfront villas.
-The entire structure is designed for about 8000 residents both permanant and temporary.
+The fronds form the head of the Palm Jumeirah and house several luxury beachfront villas.
+The entire structure is designed for about 8000 permanent and temporary residents.

 The Palm Golden Mile is a strip of land located along the center of the trunk.
-It officially opened in 2008, and is home to the Shoreline Apartments, which are a range of standard and luxury apartments, penthouses and town homes.
-The impressive Trump International Hotel and Tower forms the centerpiece of the trunk.
+It officially opened in 2008 and is home to the Shoreline Apartments, which are a range of standard and luxury apartments, penthouses, and townhomes.

 Interesting Facts about Palm Jumeirah